16: Association

 Chapter 16 Summary and Key Takeaways

-- The goodness-of-fit test compares observed data to an expected distribution to assess how well the data fits a hypothesis.
+- The Goodness-of-Fit Test compares observed and expected frequencies to assess how well the data fit a hypothesized distribution.

-- The test of independence examines whether two categorical variables are independent or associated.
+- The Test of Independence determines whether two categorical variables are statistically associated or independent.

-- Association indicates a connection between variables, while a relationship typically suggests a deeper cause-and-effect connection.
+- Association refers to a statistical connection between variables, while a relationship may suggest a broader conceptual or theoretical link.